Will Smith Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Giants pitching staff ranks 22nd in MLB.
+- The Giants pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Giants' 4.06 team ERA ranks 12th across all league pitching staffs.
+- The Giants have a 4.07 team ERA that ranks 12th across all league pitching staffs.

-- The Giants allow the fewest home runs in baseball (169 total, 1.1 per game).
+- Giants pitchers combine to allow the first-fewest home runs in baseball (172 total, 1.1 per game).

-- Winn (1-2 with a 3.89 ERA and 30 strikeouts in 37 2/3 innings pitched) gets the start for the Giants, his fifth of the season.
+- Beck (3-3) takes the mound for the Giants to make his third start of the season.

-- His last appearance was on Saturday, Sept.
-16 against the Colorado Rockies, when the righty threw four innings, surrendering three earned runs while giving up three hits.
+- The righty last appeared in relief on Sunday, when he threw 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.